School Child Twinning Programme

-We are proud to have linked over 1,000 Scottish and Kenyan school children as part of our school child twinning programme 'Connecting Children, Creating Chances' which aims to provide the children with a better understanding and level of appreciation for what life is like for a child in the country of their partner school.
+We are proud to have linked over 1,000 British and Kenyan school children as part of our school child twinning programme 'Connecting Children, Creating Chances' which aims to provide the children with a better understanding and level of appreciation for what life is like for a child in the country of their partner school.

-We also hope that it will lay the foundations of potential long term friendships between the children.
+- Lay the foundations of potential long term friendships between the children.

 - Each school prepares letters on areas such as culture, water, animals, healthcare, food, language, home, sports, hobbies, homework, water, cooking, playground and family.

-‘I've really loved exchanging letters with Daniel and Daisy and I can't wait to hear from them again.
+I've really loved exchanging letters with Daniel and Daisy and I can't wait to hear from them again.
 I've always got so many questions!